QBobWatson/ipe2tikz/README.md

   translate an object in Ipe, you are actually updating the transformation matrix.

-+ For path objects and group, if the transformation has a nontrivial linear part, then try to decompose it as a rotation and a scale.
++ For path, group, and text objects, if the transformation has a nontrivial linear part, then try to decompose it as a rotation and a scale.
 If that works, add `rotate=` and `scale=` options to the path.

++ If the decomposition didn't work, use TikZ's `cm=` option to pass the coordinate matrix directly.

-+ In this case, however, it's not clear what the origin of the transformation should be: in Ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
++ In either case, it's not always clear what point to use as the origin in the
+  transformation: in Ipe, this is the origin of the paper at the time the object was created, which doesn't make much sense in code meant to be read by humans.
-  For path objects, use the first mentioned coordinate as the origin.
+  For path objects, the exporter uses the first mentioned coordinate as the origin.
 For group objects, I don't see any better origin to use: rotating and scaling group objects will produce somewhat funny-looking code.

-+ If the decomposition didn't work, use TikZ's `cm=` option to pass the coordinate matrix directly.
+Text objects have a well-defined "position", so that is used as the origin.

 ### Styles and options

 Most options are exported symbolically, hopefully in the way one would expect.
-Some are exported as numbers or RGB colors, if necessary.
+Some are exported as numbers or RGB triples, if necessary.
 Note that, if not using *Export stylesheet*, then all exported symbols must already be known to TikZ as styles.

 ### The TikZ stylesheet `tikz.isy`

-This file makes Ipe use TikZ's styles for almost everything it can draw.
+This file teaches Ipe to use TikZ's styles for almost everything it can draw.
 Among other things, this file contains:

 + Color definitions for the built-in colors from `xcolor`.

-+ The TikZ default cap, join, and fill rules.
++ The TikZ default line cap, join, and fill rules.

 + TikZ's pen widths, dash styles, and opacity styles.

 + TikZ's built-in fill patterns, used for tilings.

 + Definitions of Ipe's standard mark/reference shapes.
-(TikZ has no analogue to use.)
+(TikZ has no analogue to use instead.)

 + Definitions of some of TikZ's standard arrows, so Ipe knows how to draw them.
   Since TikZ's arrow facility is much more sophisticated than Ipe's,